Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 universe during NegativeUNL periods, trading Export liveness for unchanged destination authority.

-A hardened deployment may add a required submitter co-signer to the destination SignerList, held by the target-submission process.
+The bounded MVP deployment requires a submitter co-signer in the destination SignerList, held by the target-submission process.
 Choose weights so destination quorum requires both the source-validator threshold and that key; for validator weight total `V` and required validator weight `q`, submitter weight `V` with target quorum `V + q` is the simple construction.
 Proposal-carried validator shares then remain inert until the submitter observes a validated source latch and signs.
 The key cannot authorize alone but becomes a liveness and censorship dependency.
-It consumes one destination SignerList entry, so this profile supports at most 31 source validator identities under a 32-entry limit.
+It consumes one destination SignerList entry, so this deployment supports at most 31 source validator identities under a 32-entry limit.

+The current code has no committee selector.
+A future committee must be explicit, ledger-anchored, and versioned; a locally configured or sorted UNL subset would reintroduce nondeterministic or unnamed authority.
+Full source consensus would still validate the Export, while committee quorum plus the submitter would be the honestly stated destination authority.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG